Mahmoud Darwish: Biography

 Mahmoud Darwish was born in 1941 in al-Birwa in the Western Galilee, the second child of Salim and Houreyyah Darwish.
 His family were landowners.
 His mother was illiterate, but his grandfather taught him to read.
-During the 1948 Arab-Israeli war, his village was captured by Israeli forces and the family fled to Lebanon, first to Jezzine and then Damour.
+During the Nakba, his village was captured by Israeli forces and the family fled to Lebanon, first to Jezzine and then Damour.
 Their home village was razed and destroyed by the IDF to prevent its inhabitants from returning to their homes inside the new Jewish state.

-A year later, Darwish's family returned to the Acre area, which was now part of Israel, and settled in Deir al-Asad.
+A year later Darwish's family returned to the Acre area in Israel, and settled in Deir al-Asad.
 Darwish attended high school in Kafr Yasif, two kilometers north of Jadeidi.
 He eventually moved to Haifa.
+Though Israel's 1952 citizenship law granted citizenship to Palestinian Arabs in Israel, Darwish and his family were never granted citizenship, being considered residents rather than citizens of Israel.

 He published his first book of poetry, Asafir bila ajniha, or "Wingless Birds," at the age of 19.
 He initially published his poems in Al Jadid, the literary periodical of the Israeli Communist Party, eventually becoming its editor.
+Darwish was a member of Rakah, the Israeli Communist Party.
 Later, he was assistant editor of Al Fajr, a literary periodical published by the Israeli Workers Party (Mapam).

 Darwish left Israel in 1970 to study in the Soviet Union (USSR).
-He attended the Lomonosov Moscow State University for one year, before moving to Egypt and Lebanon.
-When he joined the PLO (Palestine Liberation Organization) in 1973, he was banned from reentering Israel.
+He attended the Lomonosov Moscow State University for one year.
+Later, he moved to Cairo in 1971 where he worked for al-Ahram daily newspaper.